Transgression field theory at the interface of topological insulators: Topological Field Theory and Transgression Forms

 In (3+1)D, TR invariant topological insulators are described by an effective topological action that is the second Chern class of an abelian $U(1)$ connection with a coefficient $\theta$ which takes only two values \cite{Qi Hughes Zhang}.
 On the other hand, a different approach to describe the TR invariant topological insulators in (3+1)D in terms of a topological field theory is also recently proposed \cite{Cho Moore}.
 In this case, the topological BF field theory is the effective action for (3+1)D TR invariant topological insulators which is given by

-where $b$ is a 2-form field and $f=da$ is the curvature of the abelian $U(1)$ connection $a$. $\theta$ is the $\mathbb{Z}_2$ topological invariant that characterizes the TR invariant topological insulators in (3+1)D. However, like in the CS case, this action is also not gauge invariant and to satisfy the gauge invariance one needs to add boundary terms to the action.
+where $b$ is a 2-form field and $f=da$ is the curvature of the abelian $U(1)$ connection $a$. $\theta$ is the $\mathbb{Z}_2$ topological invariant that characterizes the TR invariant topological insulators in (3+1)D. The $b$ field corresponds to the response of the system to an applied $\pi$ flux (which corresponds to the response of the system to an external potential) \cite{Cho Moore}.
+However, like in the CS case, this action is also not gauge invariant and to satisfy the gauge invariance one needs to add boundary terms to the action.
 For a boundary scalar field $\phi$, that gives the edge dynamics of the system, the following action is gauge invariant under the transformations $b\rightarrow b+d\xi$, $a\rightarrow a+d\gamma$ and $\phi\rightarrow\phi-\gamma$;